tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 ## Current actions

-Todo:
+* Short term:
-* update readme with externalized dictionary
+  * Update readme with externalized dictionary
-* adjust test files
+  * adjust test files with externalized dictionnary
   * adjust node_generator readme and template readme
   * see how to handle list and map from parameter server
-* retest all packages
   * remap for service client
-* cpp: change tf for a simple tf example, no action used
   * improve codeline management for error finding in templates
-* update: if the requested file is generated, refuse it, and mention the use of winmerge to handle it.
+  * update: if the requested file is generated, refuse it

-Longer Term:
-* Externalize as well apply function
-* Enable apply function out of loop
+  * apply more code static checking

+* Longer Term:
   * Consider use of Jinja